Function field of an algebraic variety: Definition for complex manifolds

-In complex algebraic geometry the objects of study are complex analytic varieties, on which we have a local notion of complex analysis, through which we may define meromorphic functions.
+In complex geometry the objects of study are complex analytic varieties, on which we have a local notion of complex analysis, through which we may define meromorphic functions.
 The function field of a variety is then the set of all meromorphic functions on the variety.
 (Like all meromorphic functions, these take their values in $\mathbb{C}\cup\{\infty\}$.)
 Together with the operations of addition and multiplication of functions, this is a field in the sense of algebra.

 For the Riemann sphere, which is the variety $\mathbb{P}^1$ over the complex numbers, the global meromorphic functions are exactly the rational functions (that is, the ratios of complex polynomial functions).

 Construction in algebraic geometry

 In classical algebraic geometry, we generalize the second point of view.
 For the Riemann sphere, above, the notion of a polynomial is not defined globally, but simply with respect to an affine coordinate chart, namely that consisting of the complex plane (all but the north pole of the sphere).
 On a general variety V, we say that a rational function on an open affine subset U is defined as the ratio of two polynomials in the affine coordinate ring of U, and that a rational function on all of V consists of such local data as agree on the intersections of open affines.
 We may define the function field of V to be the field of fractions of the affine coordinate ring of any open affine subset, since all such subsets are dense.